-To prevent the spread of COVID-19, you may be required to self-isolate or self-quarantine for 14 days.
+To prevent the spread of COVID-19, you may be required to self-isolate or self-quarantine.

 - you have arrived in South Australia from overseas